Miragle-Hub/Adversary-tactics-and-techniques-for-Windows/README.md

 - [Windows Shortcut Persistence Script](https://github.com/Miragle-Hub/Persistence-in-Windows/blob/main/Lnk%20Persistence.ps1)

-ID: T1547.009 - Boot or Logon Autostart Execution
+Categorized under ID: T1547.009 - Boot or Logon Autostart Execution.
 Simplifies the creation of shortcuts.
 This script can be used to achieve persistence by adding a shortcut link that runs a specific binary or command upon opening.
 Currenlty the script has the MSEdge icon to remain stealthy please change it according to your need.
 By leveraging the behavior of shortcuts, this script allows you to execute arbitrary commands or launch malicious code every time the shortcut is accessed, ensuring your persistence on the target system.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------